 Plus, the app lets you adjust saturation with desaturation, lightening, darkening, and other brushes.
 If you want to present a unique brand on social media and other online properties, this is the app for you.

-There are so many amazing photo editing apps out there that, at times, it can become overwhelming.
-To find the best free photo editing app for you and your brand, you need to first think about what you want to achieve and then test some photo editing apps to find the right one for you.
+There are so many amazing apps for photo editing that, at times, it can become overwhelming.
+To find the best free photo editing app for you and your brand, you need to first think about what you want to achieve and then test some picture editing apps to find the right one for you.

 For best results, stick to just one or two – it’s better to become highly skilled in one app than to have mediocre skills on many.